Tekisasu-JohnK/Tekisasu-Engine/CONTRIBUTING.md

 We recommend always attaching a minimal reproduction project, even if the issue may seem simple to reproduce manually.

+**Note for C# users:** If your issue is not .NET-specific, please upload a minimal reproduction project written in GDScript.
+This will make it easier for contributors to reproduce the issue locally as not everyone has a .NET setup available.

 **If you've been asked by a maintainer to upload a minimal reproduction project, you *must* do so within 7 days.** Otherwise, your bug report will be closed as